Silver, Gold and Platinum

 LHA Gold Level provides for more generous dimensions for most of the core livable housing design elements and

 LHA Gold Level introduces additional elements in areas such as the kitchen and bedroom

-LHA Platinum Level provides is the highest level of accessibility and livability.
-All 15 elements are featured in the platinum level.
+LHA Platinum Level provides the highest level of accessibility and livability.
+All 15 elements are featured in Platinum Level.

 LHA Platinum Level describes design elements that would better accommodate ageing in place and people with higher mobility needs.

 LHA Platinum Level requires more generous dimensions for most of the core livable design elements and introduces additional elements for features such as the living room and flooring.